MihaV7/MihaV7/README.md

 # Hi there, I'm MihaV7! 👋

 Welcome to my GitHub profile!
-I'm passionate about web development and always eager to learn new technologies and best practices.
-Im still new to this and im learning on the way.
-Mostly i teach my-self.
-Below is a little bit about me.
+I'm passionate about web development and eager to learn new technologies and best practices.
+Although I'm still new to this journey, I'm constantly learning and improving.
+Most of my knowledge comes from self-teaching.
+Here's a little bit about me:

 ## 🚀 About Me